Sialitech/label-siali/docs/source/guide/install.md

 brew tap heartexlabs/tap
 ````

-Execute the following command to install Label Studio:
+Execute the following command to install Siali Label:

 ```bash
 brew install heartexlabs/tap/label-studio

 ```
-After you install Label Studio, initiate the server using the following command:
+After you install Siali Label, initiate the server using the following command:

 ```bash
 label-studio
 ```

-The default web browser will automatically open at [http://localhost:8080](http://localhost:8080) with Label Studio.
-Please refer to [start Label Studio](start.html) for more options when starting Label Studio.
+The default web browser will automatically open at [http://localhost:8080](http://localhost:8080) with Siali Label.
+Please refer to [start Siali Label](start.html) for more options when starting Siali Label.

 ## Install with Docker

-Label Studio is also available as a Docker container.
+Siali Label is also available as a Docker container.
 Make sure you have [Docker](https://www.docker.com/) installed on your machine.

 ### Install with Docker on *nix
-To install and start Label Studio at [http://localhost:8080](http://localhost:8080), storing all labeling data in `./mydata` directory, run the following:
+To install and start Siali Label at [http://localhost:8080](http://localhost:8080), storing all labeling data in `./mydata` directory, run the following:
 ```bash
 docker run -it -p 8080:8080 -v $(pwd)/mydata:/label-studio/data heartexlabs/label-studio:latest
 ```